-The Spanish Companies Act strengthened the legal scheme applicable to treasury shares of companies as established in Act 3/2009 of 3 april 2009 on Structural Modifications of Commercial Companies, since then there have been no relevant changes in that scheme.
-At the Annual General Meeting of Shareholders held on 15 April 2016, authorisation relative to delivery of treasury shares of the Company, as remuneration, to employees thereof and of the Red Eléctrica Group, for a term of 5 years from the date of the aforesaid General Meeting, was submitted for approval.
+The Spanish Companies Act strengthened the legal scheme applicable to treasury shares of companies as established in Act 3/2009 of 3 April 2009 on Structural Modifications of Commercial Companies, since then there have been no relevant changes in that scheme.
+At the Annual General Meeting of Shareholders held on 15 April 2015, authorisation relative to delivery of treasury shares of the Company, as remuneration, to employees thereof and of the Red Eléctrica Group, for a term of 5 years from the date of the aforesaid General Meeting, was submitted for approval.
 Therefore it remains in effect, with a partial modification approved at the Annual General Meeting of Shareholders held on 15 April 2016.
-At the Annual General Meeting of Shareholders held in 2015, as a separate point on the agenda, a remuneration plan was established for employees, members of management and executive directors of Red Eléctrica Corporación, S.A., also extendable to the same groups within the companies in its consolidated group in Spain, allowing a part of their annual remuneration to be paid by delivery of shares of the company, from treasury shares, always within the annual maximum legal limit of 12,000 euros per participant, allowing enjoyment of certain tax advantages, Approval of the aforesaid plan requires a resolution with certain legally-established conditions.
-The Annual General Meeting of Shareholders of the company held on 15 April 2015 suthorised the Board of Directors, in accordance with the provisions of Article 148 and related provisions of the Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Corporación
+At the Annual General Meeting of Shareholders held in 2015, as a separate point on the agenda, a remuneration plan was established for employees, members of management and executive directors of Red Eléctrica Corporación, S.A., also extendable to the same groups within the companies in its consolidated group in Spain, allowing a part of their annual remuneration to be paid by delivery of shares of the company, from treasury shares, always within the annual maximum legal limit of 12,000 euros per participant, allowing enjoyment of certain tax advantages.
+Approval of the aforesaid plan requires a resolution with certain legally-established conditions.
+The Annual General Meeting of Shareholders of the company held on 15 April 2015 authorised the Board of Directors, in accordance with the provisions of Article 146 and related provisions of the Spanish Companies Act and other applicable rules, to engage in derivative acquisition of treasury shares of Red Eléctrica Corporación, S.A. by the company itself and by companies in the Red Eléctrica Group, directly or indirectly, to the extent determined by the Board of Directors to be advisable under the circumstances, provided that the following conditions are satisfied:

--The maximum number of shares to be acquired will not exceed the established legal limit, all of the foregoing provided that the other applicable legal requirements may also be fulfilled.

--The acquisition may not be made at a price greater than the price of the shares on the stock exchange at the time of the acquisition, or at a price less than 50% of the exchange price at that time.

--The form of acquisition may be a purchase, exchange, or any other transaction, with or without consideration, as the circumstances may warrant.
-In the event of acquisition without consideration, as provided in Article 146.4 of the Spanish Companies Act, the acquired shares may be partially paid up.

--In accordance with the provisions of article 146.1 b) of the Spanish Companies Act, the acquisition, including such shares as the Company may have acquired previously and hold as treasury shares, may not result in net worth being less than the amount of share capital plus the legal reserve and those reserves that the articles of association designate as restricted reserves.
+- -The maximum number of shares to be acquired will not exceed the established legal limit, all of the foregoing provided that the other applicable legal requirements may also be fulfilled. - -The acquisition may not be made at a price greater than the price of the shares on the stock exchange at the time of the acquisition, or at a price less than 50% of the exchange price at that time. - -The form of acquisition may be a purchase, exchange, or any other transaction, with or without consideration, as the circumstances may warrant.
+In the event of acquisition without consideration, as provided in Article 146.4 of the Spanish Companies Act, the acquired shares may be partially paid up. - -In accordance with the provisions of article 146.1 b) of the Spanish Companies Act, the acquisition, including such shares as the Company may have acquired previously and hold as treasury shares, may not result in net worth being less than the amount of share capital plus the legal reserve and those reserves that the articles of association designate as restricted reserves.